-Inflicting light scratches and swirl marks on paintwork is all-too-common when it comes to cleaning cars.
+Inflicting light scratches and swirl marks on paintwork is all-too-common when it comes to cleaning cars yourself.
 The good news is that it’s easy to eradicate the problem using the correct products and procedures.

 What are swirl marks & what causes them?